Hoodia Gordonii: The Anti-Fat Plant? Hoodia side effects and benefits

 to curb appetite, but I still need many more case reports from hoodia users

 before coming to a firmer opinion.
-In the meantime, I am convinced that Diet Rx
+In the meantime, I am confident that Diet Rx

 with hoodia extract is a potent appetite suppressant.